iturdikulov/notes/Brave.md

 ---
 # Brave (web browser)

 Free open source browser.
+Currently (11/24) I stopped to use it.

 Key features for me:

-- Rich ad blocking (Shield), and it's available for all [[computing_platform]] which I use.
+- Rich ad blocking (Shield), and it's available for all computing platform which I use.
 - Support for extensions.
 - [[VA-API]] support on [[GNU_Linux|GNU Linux]].
 - [[web_browser#Development tools|Browser DevTools]] support.